ibm-rtvs/Examples/calculator/README.md

 - A Java calculator application which uses the *calculator* web service to perform mathematical calculations.
 Though the application itself remains unchanged, it can be launched in one of two modes.
-	- Normal mode where it connects directly to the web service
+	- Normal mode where it connects directly to the web service.
-	- Test mode, where trafic is routed through through a RIT proxy.
+	- Test mode, where traffic is routed through through a RIT proxy.
 	This facilitates both tracing at the operational level and use of the stubs provided.

 ![Calculator](calculator.png "The calculator app")

 - A RIT project which contains
 	- A test suite which exercises basic calculator operations of the web service.
-	- Monitor definitions for all of the calculator operations
+	- Monitor definitions for all of the calculator operations.
-	- A stub which simulates all of the operations of the calculator web service
+	- A stub which simulates all of the operations of the calculator web service.
-    - A partial stub which lets most operations [pass-through](http://www-01.ibm.com/support/knowledgecenter/SSBLQQ_8.6.0/com.ibm.rational.rtvs.ref.doc/topics/c_rtvsref_sift_passthrough.html?lang=en "sift-and-pass-through") to the actual web service but intercepts a specific operation to return an unexpected value
+    - A partial stub which lets most operations [pass-through](http://www-01.ibm.com/support/knowledgecenter/SSBLQQ_8.6.0/com.ibm.rational.rtvs.ref.doc/topics/c_rtvsref_sift_passthrough.html?lang=en "sift-and-pass-through") to the actual web service but intercepts a specific operation to return an unexpected value.

 Integrated web service examples may be found at [http://localhost:7819/RTCP/examples/](http://localhost:7819/RTCP/examples/) The *Calculator* web service provides stateless methods Add, Divide, Modulus, Multiply and Substract.